tweag/jupyenv/README.md

 # JupyterWith

-This repository provides a Nix-based framework for the definition of declarative and reproducible Jupyter environments.
+This repository provides a Nix-based framework for the definition of declarative and reproducible Jupyter environments including:
-It provides:

-- a declarative setup of Jupyter kernels;
+- a declarative setup of Jupyter kernels
-- a declarative setup of the libraries exposed to these kernels;
+- a declarative setup of the libraries exposed to these kernels
-- a flexible use of arbitrary extensions.
+- a flexible use of arbitrary extensions

-All the setup needed by Jupyter notebook can be written in a single `shell.nix` file, which can be distributed together with the notebook, guaranteeing a reproducible experience.
+A jupyter environment can be defined in a single `shell.nix` file which can be distributed together with a notebook to ensure reproducibility.

-The currently supported kernels are:
+Currently, the supported kernels are:

 - [IPython](https://github.com/ipython/ipykernel)
 - [IHaskell](https://github.com/gibiansky/IHaskell)